asmasonomics/asmasonomics.github.io/courses/2024-04_Linux_onboarding.markdown

 <p align="justify">
 To access Viking2, please complete <a href="https://docs.google.com/forms/d/e/1FAIpQLSfXkL10ypU6EQCBB2jS5oDwTpRMo77ppl7dvdbLnXm5zrKR7Q/viewform">the Viking2 application form</a>.
 For this you will need a <code>project code</code> - <a class="u-email" href="mailto:andrew.mason@york.ac.uk">ask Andrew for this.</a><br/><br/>
 As default, each user is allocated 2TB of storage space in the <code>/mnt/scratch/users/your-UUN/</code> directory.
 As soon as your user access is approved, <a class="u-email" href="mailto:itservices@york.ac.uk">please email IT services</a> to increase your quota.
 Use the subject heading "Viking - quota increase for [your-UUN]" and ask to increase your quota to 10TB unless Andrew has said you should ask for more.<br/><br/>
 You should also <a href="https://github.com/">set up a GitHub account</a> if you don't already have one.
 As academics often move around a lot, it is prudent to link this to a personal email address as well as your York one, and to make your username something you like.
 Once you have this, let Andrew know and he will add you to our <a href="https://github.com/Mason-Lab-Code">Mason Lab GitHub organisation</a>, where you can access code and link any project repositories.
-On here, Richard has put some very useful information about how we organise our projects, and also some links to software carpentry introductory courses - use these!<br/><br/>
+On here, Richard put some very useful information about how we organise our projects, and also some links to software carpentry introductory courses - use these!<br/><br/>
 If you're using a managed Windows machine, and you're here longer than a Summer project, <a class="u-email" href="mailto:david.nelmes@york.ac.uk">please email David Nelmes</a>, cc'ing in Andrew, and ask if you can have elevated admin rights on your machine as you're a bioinformatician needing to install lots of new software outside the SoftwareCentre.
 <br/>
 </p>